yip-kl/airflow_example/README.md

 My notes
 ========
-This is a sample project for local Airflow development making use of the `astro` cli.
-Please refer to [Astronomer's git](https://github.com/astronomer/astro-cli) about how to install astro in the first place

 ## Development
 - cd to the project root, and use `astro dev start` to spin up the containers while Docker Desktop is active